htet-linn-23/100daysofMLCode/README.md

 # 100daysofMLCode
-This is my 100 day learning for machine learning please join me , guide me and smash the world together
+This is my '100' days learning for machine learning please join me , guide me and smash the world together